HuffMovement/whitepaper/chapters/4/investing.md

 Investing can be very rewarding if done right.
 Just remember to invest only what you can afford to lose, your money is at risk.

-Diversifying is an important tool as well.
+Diversifying is a powerful tool when it comes to de-risking your investment.
 Instead of putting all your money in a single product, try different ones and spread the risk.
 Losing money along the way is not a tragedy, but actually inevitable.
 You will learn from walking the path, and making mistakes is part of it.
-The trick is to recover yourself with other investments, if one goes south.
+If you have loses, just make sure to have earnings somewhere else to cover for them.